pimlicolabs/privy-demo/README.md

 To learn more about permissionless, take a look at the following resources:

 - [permissionless](https://docs.pimlico.io/permissionless) Documentation - start now and send trasnsaction via smart accounts
-- [web3auth](https://nextjs.org/learn) - Web3Auth is a simple, non-custodial auth infrastructure that enables Web3 wallets and applications to provide seamless user logins.
+- [privy](https://docs.privy.io/) - Privy is a simple toolkit for progressive authentication in web3.